Aliases for ADHFE1 Gene

 GeneCards Summary for ADHFE1 Gene

 ADHFE1 (Alcohol Dehydrogenase, Iron Containing 1) is a Protein Coding gene.
 Diseases associated with ADHFE1 include D-2-Hydroxyglutaric Aciduria.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism of xenobiotics by cytochrome P450.
+Among its related pathways are Drug metabolism - cytochrome P450 and Pyruvate metabolism and Citric Acid (TCA) cycle and Metabolism.
 GO annotations related to this gene include oxidoreductase activity and hydroxyacid-oxoacid transhydrogenase activity.
 An important paralog of this gene is ENSG00000285791.

 UniProtKB/Swiss-Prot Summary for ADHFE1 Gene